onanypoint/epfl-semester-project-biaxialnn/README.md

 ### Prerequisites

 The codebase is written in python.
-The bare minimum you should need to do to get everything running, assuming you have Python and conda installed, is
+The bare minimum you should do to get everything running, assuming you have Python and conda installed, is

 ```shell
 # Clone the repo